 These ‘En Vogue’ presets take the original set of 156 to 198.
 They have been added to the four colour and monochrome processing packages.
 Color Efex Pro, Silver Efex Pro and Analog Efex Pro each get 10 new presets while HDR Efex Pro gets 12 new HDR presets.

 I’ve been a fan of the Nik Collection for a long time.
 I especially like Silver Efex Pro 2 for making black and white conversions, but HDR Efex Pro, Dfine and Sharpener Pro have all proved very useful over the years.

-Like many photographers, however, I stopped using Nik Collection a couple of years ago because of compatibility issues.
-Now, that’s all been sorted.
+Like many photographers, however, I stopped using Nik Collection at one point because of compatibility issues.
+Happily, that’s all been sorted now.

-According to DxO, Nik Collection 2018 has all its most recent functionality and it’s compatible with all 64-bit Windows and Mac platforms, as well as with Adobe Lightroom Classic CC, Photoshop CC 2018, and Photoshop Elements 2017/2018.
+Nik Collection by DxO now has all its most recent functionality.
+It’s also compatible with all 64-bit Windows and Mac platforms, as well as with Adobe Lightroom Classic CC, Photoshop CC 2019, and Photoshop Elements.